How to Save Money in Fiji

 While staying in one of the budget accommodations in Fiji is the obvious way to save money, there are other ways to save money in Fiji that can apply to any type of traveller or holidaymaker.
 Here are some of our top 17 ways to save money in Fiji!

 When you want to book a quick getaway, it’s easy to go for the first deal you find.
 However, it’s always worth doing a hotel and resort room comparison before securing your spot.
-Comparison websites like Booking.com make accommodation comparison super easy!
+Comparison websites like Booking.com and Expedia make accommodation comparison super easy!
 Bonus tip: if a hotel is out of rooms on Booking.com, give them a call or an email and ask for the same price, as they’ll almost certainly have rooms that they haven’t listed on booking websites!